 6. Bullying (with Uninvolved Parents)

-If your primary caregivers were otherwise occupied while you were being bullied, downplayed your experience, or let you down when you needed their advocacy, you might have struggled with feeling undeserving of notice, unworthy of attention, and angry at being shortchanged.
+If your primary caregivers were otherwise occupied while you were being bullied and downplayed your experience, or they let you down when you needed their advocacy, you might have struggled with feeling undeserving of notice, unworthy of attention, and angry at being shortchanged.
 When the world feels unsafe, the shame and pain are brutal.
 These feelings could also be evoked if parents were in transitional or chaotic states – so that what happened to you wasn’t on anyone’s radar.
 If there’s chaos at home, it can be hard to ask for attention or to feel like there is room for you take up space with your struggles.
 Instead, you may retreat and become more isolated and stuck in shame.

 7. Academic Challenges Without Caregiver Support